EagleHawk/aws-s3-nodejs-curd-operation/README.md

-# AWS SDK for Node.js CURD Project
+# AWS SDK for Node.js CRUD Project

 A simple Node.js application illustrating usage of the AWS SDK for Node.js.